skooter500/BGE4Unity/Course/labs.md

 # Game Engines 2 (Game AI) Labs

+## Lab 4
+In this lab you can come up with a strategy to better set out the waypoints for the path following behaviour we developed last week.
+I think the best way to do this would be:

+- Create a "root" GameObject to hold the waypoints.
+- Add a load of child GameObjects to hold the waypoints.
+These should probably be added in the order in which you want your boid to traverse them.
+- When you create a GameObject, you can assign it an icon and a colour and some text.
+Try this to make your path visible in the editor.
+- Create a public GameObject on the Boid to hold the path object.
+- Make a path as above and drop it onto the path.
+- In the Start method of the Boid, get all the child GameObjects of the path GameObject and add their positions to the Path object.

+If you take the time to do this, it will make path following in your assigmment much easier to use.

 ## Lab 3
 Clone or pull the repo from last week to get the Pursue behaviour.
 This week I want you to add two additional behaviours, arrive and follow path.